maziac/DeZog/documentation/Usage.md

 - click in the call stack -> will navigate you directly to the file
 - set breakpoints, press continue to run to the breakpoints

-If that is not enough you also have full access to the ZEsarUX ZRCP through vscode's debug console.
+If that is not enough you also have full access to the ZEsarUX zrcp through vscode's debug console.
 Enter "-help" in the debug console to see all available commands.
 Enter e.g. "-e h 0 100" to get a hexdump from address 0 to 99.

-#### Useful ZEsarUX commandline options.
+#### Useful ZEsarUX command-line options.

 To ease the usage of ZEsarUX and the Z80 Debug Adapter you can use several ZEsarUX command line options.
 I have collected a few that I found useful: